ainsleys/derivadex-api-docs/source/includes/main.md

 ### Using Docker

 The preferred method of running the Auditor is to utilize the published Docker images at the [DerivaDEX docker registry](https://hub.docker.com/repository/docker/derivadex/ddx-auditor).
-For those who prefer to run the Auditor from source, refer to the next section (titled "From source").
+For those who prefer to run the Auditor from source, refer to the [From source](#from-source) section.
 To run the Auditor with docker, follow these steps from the DerivaDEX `trading_clients` repository (< 5 minutes):

 ```bash
 # Download the ddx-auditor docker image